Article · 10 May 2026 · By Mike

 - Whether vehicular or pedestrian access is required when the gate is in its stored position

 Installations are performed by licensed contractors and typically involve setting the gate housing into the threshold.
-Most carpark ramp installations are completed in one to two days.
+Most carpark ramp installations are completed in one to two days with minimal disruption to normal building operations.

 For specifications, opening dimensions, and a cost estimate, contact our team.
 We engineer automatic flood systems for carparks and commercial sites across Australia.